 During term time you may have to request leave for exceptional circumstances.
 This may be due to a range of reasons from attending jury service, going to a graduation ceremony to attending a wedding.

 Your school may have a special or exceptional staff leave policy which you will need to consult before requesting leave.
 In addition, your Local Authority or academy trust, might have a policy outlining details on requesting leave under exceptional circumstances.

 Notify your line manager as soon as possible

 Where possible, it is best to notify your line manager as soon as you know the date you will have to take leave for exceptional circumstances.
-You can send a short letter or email to your line manager explaining to them the circumstances and the amount of time you expect to be away from school.
+You can send a short letter or email to your line manager explaining the circumstances and the amount of time you expect to be away from school.
 It would also be useful to have a conversation with them outlining the specific circumstances in further detail.